On Computational Complexity Reduction Methods for Kalman Filter Extensions: Example Applications

 where $x$ contains 3 position and velocity variables.

-Using \eqref{equ:U1}-\eqref{equ:U3} the nonlinear part of the estimation can be done only for the state variables and sigma-points would be required only for 6 dimensional state instead of using sigma-points also for $\frac{m(m+1)}{2}$ noise terms.
+Using \eqref{equ:U1}--\eqref{equ:U3} the nonlinear part of the estimation can be done only for the state variables and sigma-points would be required only for the 6 dimensional state instead of using sigma-points also for $\frac{1}{2}m(m+1)$ noise terms.
 The measurement model can be written in compact form using \eqref{equ:fullequ}:

-Using these the dimension of the nonlinear function is reduced from $\frac{m(m-1)}{2}$ to $m$.
+Using these the dimension of the nonlinear function is reduced from $\frac{1}{2}m(m-1)$ to $m$.
 This reduces the number of updated elements for each sigma-point in \eqref{equ:UKF2} from $\left(\frac{m(m-1)}{2}\right)^2$ to $m^2$. $A$ and $H$ matrices are sparse and an application of sparse linear algebra codes would further enhance the performance of the algorithm.

 The dimension of the innovation covariance $S$ is $\left(\frac{m(m-1)}{2}\right)^2 \times \left(\frac{m(m-1)}{2}\right)^2$.
 The computation of the inverse of the innovation covariance for Kalman gain \eqref{equ:Kalmangain} can be optimized using the inversion formula \eqref{equ:woodbury}.
-The noise terms are assumed independent and, thus, the noise covariance matrix $R$ is diagonal.
-We split noises into two parts, whose covariance matrices are $D_1$ and $D_2$. $D_1$ corresponds to microphone specific terms $\measnoise_i$ and $D_2$ to microphone pair specific terms $\measnoise_{i,j}$.
+The noise terms are assumed independent so the noise covariance matrix $R$ is diagonal.
+We partition noises into two parts, and denote the covariance matrices $D_1$ and $D_2$. $D_1$ corresponds to microphone specific terms $\measnoise_i$ and $D_2$ to microphone pair specific terms $\measnoise_{i,j}$.
 Because $\tilde z$ contains only state variables and they do not contribute to the linear part ($AP_{zg(\tilde z)^T}H^T=\mathbf{0}$), the innovation covariance can be written as

 and its inverse is